swholmstead/Excavator/docs/assembly.md

 Solder motor wires to motors.
 Leave bucket motor wire for now.

+Attach Bucket Swing Arm and Bucket Push Link to dipper with M2.6 x 6 mm screws.

 Attach dipper motor and bucket motor with M2.6 x 6 mm screws.
 Ensure that screws are not too tight that they bind the motor.
 I like to cut off the tip of the screw to remove the point that can cause binding of the N20 motor.